Argentina–Azerbaijan relations: History

-On 25 December 1991 Azerbaijan obtained its independence after the Dissolution of the Soviet Union.
+On 25 December 1991, Azerbaijan gained independence after the Dissolution of the Soviet Union.
 On 9 March 1992, Argentina recognized the independence of Azerbaijan and on 8 November 1992 both nations established diplomatic relations.
 In April 2006, Azerbaijani Foreign Minister Elmar Mammadyarov paid a visit to Argentina.

 In October 2010, Azerbaijan opened an embassy in Buenos Aires, its first in South America.

-On 16–20 October 2011, President of the National Center for Scientific and Technical Studies of Argentina (CONICET) Mrs. Marta Rovira paid a visit to Azerbaijan.
+From 16 to 20 October 2011, President of the National Center for Scientific and Technical Studies of Argentina (CONICET) Marta Rovira paid a visit to Azerbaijan.
 During the visit meetings were held with President of the National Academy of Sciences of Azerbaijan Mahmud Karimov, Education Minister Misir Mardanov, Deputy Minister of Communications and Information Technologies Elmir Velizade and rector of Baku State University Abel Maharramov.
 They also signed an agreement on cooperation between ANAS and CONICET.

 On 2 November 2011, Azerbaijan and Argentina signed a memorandum of understanding on the innovation, technological research and science.
 The agreement was signed in Baku between the Ministry of Economic Development of Azerbaijan and the Ministry of Science, Technology and Productive Innovation of Argentina.
 The agreement was signed by Minister Shahin Mustafayev on the Azerbaijani side and Minister Lino Baranjao on the Argentinean side.

 In September 2011, a delegation of Argentine legislators paid a visit to Azerbaijan to celebrate the 20th anniversary of Azerbaijan's independence.
 In 2012, Argentina opened an embassy in Baku.
 On 18 February 2012, by the decree of President of the Argentine Republic, Christine Fernandez de Kirchner, Carlos Dante Riva was appointed as an ambassador to the Republic of Azerbaijan.
 In March 2012, Argentine Foreign Minister, Héctor Timerman paid a visit to Azerbaijan and met with Azerbaijani President Ilham Aliyev.
 In July 2012, Azerbaijani Foreign Minister Elmar Mammadyarov paid a second visit to Argentina.